 How you can participate

 Any organisation or individual can participate in the Taimiteko initiative.
-This site provides a counter that allows you to count the number of seedlings to be planted based on the amount of carbon emissions you wish to offset.
+This site provides a calculator that allows you to count the number of seedlings to be planted based on the amount of carbon you or your organisation wish to remove.